KitwareMedical/lungair-web-application/lungair/README.md

   with DICOMWeb plugin for locally hosting DICOM images.
   _Orthanc_ server should automatically start at http://localhost:8042/ once you restart the computer.
 On Linux you can instead use Docker following [this guide](orthanc-docker-quickstart.md).
+  For instructions on how to install Docker Engine in Linux, please follow the guide [here](https://docs.docker.com/engine/install/ubuntu/)

 ### Build and Run
 Once you have the pre-requisites, follow the steps listed below: